jsks/czhttpd/README.md

 kill -HUP <czhttpd pid>
 ```

+### TODO
+How czhttpd handles modules really needs to be rethought.
+Related, `debug.sh` needs to be finished and ip matching should be reintroduced as a new module.

 ---

 I am not much of a programmer especially with zsh so if you have any suggestions or added features please feel free to contribute!